 Such activities are subsequently logged by Exabeam and available as forensic evidence that the corporation has taken steps to identify and remediate security incidents.
 This fulfills the DFS requirement to document and report security events and their corresponding incident response activities.

-The DFS regulation has a phased timeline by which certain parts must be met.
+The NYDFS cybersecurity regulation has a phased timeline by which certain parts must be met.
 Covered entities are required to be in full compliance by March 1, 2019.

 Here is how the Exabeam Security Intelligence Platform maps to 23 NYCRR 500.